 Example:

-Element 5: The constraints — Define the limits
+Element 5: The constraints — Defining boundaries

 Types of constraints:

-- Length: "maximum 300 words", "in 5 points"
+- Length: "maximum 300 words," "in 5 points"

-- Tone: "professional", "casual", "educational"
+- Tone: "professional," "casual," "educational"

 - Audience: "understandable by a beginner"

-- Quality: "with sources", "based on scientific data"
+- Quality: "with sources," "based on scientific data"

 Example: